toji/toji.dev/webgpu-best-practices/render-bundles.md

 I've built [a simple demo that demonstrates this technique with WebGPU](https://toji.github.io/webgpu-bundle-culling).
 In it you can switch between a naive draw loop (one draw call per instance), an instanced draw loop (one draw call per unique object type), and a draw loop using the GPU culling algorithm described above, as well as versions of all of the above that use render bundles.
 [![A screenshot of the render bundle culling demo](./media/bundle-culling-demo.png)](https://toji.github.io/webgpu-bundle-culling)

+(NOTE: There's a [known bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1478906) on Windows in Chrome 119 and 120, the current stable and beta versions.
+It prevents the overhead view from rendering for the culled render modes in this demo.
+It's been resolved on Chrome 121, which is the current dev and canary version.)

 Results will vary depending on your device, but I find that on many of the devices that I tested using the GPU culling path makes the difference between the scene running smoothly or being a choppy mess.

 #### GPU Culling Caveats